-Below is a list of results from Saturday's singles matches that include seeded players.
-If a match doesn't have a score, it is not yet complete and will be updated when it's finished.
+Below is a list of singles results from matches that include seeded competition.
+If a match has no result, then it's not yet completed and will be updated when over.

 Men's Singles results